defense for a Japanese sword when shipping is a sturdy well

 used, but are much less secure.

 is the most secure.
-You
+The package stays locked up and

 packaging requirements.
 You must have a "virgin"